anonymin/thinkful-vday/readme.md

 <a href="/"><div>click here to get your present</div></a>
 ```

-You also need to add a link in.
-Perhaps something [like](http://www.youtube.com/watch?v=WTGUjRJiqik).
-Or maybe to a dinner reservation confirmation page.
-Or maybe you could break out the guitar and create your own video! <3
+You also need to insert a link to replace the slash in the `<a>`.
+You could add a link to a cute video from Youtube.
+To really wow your partner with your DIY gift, create your own video to link to! <3

 [http://cssdeck.com/labs/m9d3pqjy](http://cssdeck.com/labs/m9d3pqjy)